ginow/Angular-CRUD-table/README.md

 crm-webapi-service.service.ts is the service created in angular for webapi calls to Microsoft Dynamics 365 environment

+Delete option will throw an alert message "Something bad has happened" but that is because service call isn't authorised.
+Still the selected rows to delete will be deleted in the browser.
+Refreshing the page will load the deleted data again.

 Column names have been hard-coded, but can be generalised.

 index.html, main.js, polyfills.js, runtime.js, styles.js, assets has also been copied to the root location so that the [demo](https://ginow.github.io/Angular-CRUD-table/)